 - grant planning permission for new developments that you want to see go ahead

-Four neighbourhood areas have been designated in Sheffield at Stocksbridge, Dore, and BBEST (Broomhill, Broomfield, Endcliffe, Summerfield and Tapton) and Kelham Island and Neepsend.
+Five neighbourhood areas have been designated in Sheffield at Stocksbridge, Dore, BBEST (Broomhill, Broomfield, Endcliffe, Summerfield and Tapton), Kelham Island, Neepsend and Ecclesfield.

 To be involved in the content and consultation, please contact the individual groups.
 The map illustrates designated and proposed (none currently proposed) neighbourhood areas in Sheffield.